Gloucester Island National Park

 Gloucester Island National Park is a protected area in Queensland, Australia, 950 km northwest of Brisbane.
 The national park includes Gloucester Island and all or parts of some neighbouring islands.
 It is visible from the town of Bowen.

 Geography

 The average altitude of the terrain is 34 metres.

 History

 The island was seen and erroneously named "Cape Gloucester" by British explorer James Cook in 1770.
-Subsequently the Admirality's hydrographer transferred the name to the cape on the mainland immediately south of the island, which is still known as Cape Gloucester.
+Subsequently, the Admiralty's hydrographer transferred the name to the cape on the mainland immediately south of the island, which is still known as Cape Gloucester.

 Attractions

 Birdwatching is popular from October to April, when thousands of migrating birds can be seen, especially waders.